Glare from Solar Modules: Causes, Risks, and Solutions

 Luminance comparison

-For assessing the glare effect of solar modules, three parameters are particularly decisive:
+For assessing the glare effect of solar modules, three parameters are particularly important:

 • Luminance (cd/m²) of the reflecting surface